vbehnam/BOLASSO/README.md

 # BOLASSO
-Two-stage and ensemble bootstrapped implementations of LASSO and Adaptive LASSO
+Two-stage and ensemble implementations of bootstrapped LASSO and bootstrapped Adaptive LASSO